QueraTeam/django-qsessions/README.md

 ### Caveats

-- `session.updated_at` is not the session's last activity.
+- `session.updated_at` is not the session's exact last activity.
 It's updated each time the session object in DB is saved. (e.g. when user logs in, or when ip, user agent, or session data changes)